Prefer to read in epub, mobi, or pdf? Astra Nullius’s first year of stories is now available for download to anyone who signs up for the newsletter.

-“The things we saw out there–I suppose everything in space would amaze you, but this stuff, it was beyond anything that anyone in known space has experienced before.
+“The things we saw out there–I suppose everything beyond this planet would amaze you, but this stuff, it was beyond anything that anyone in known space has experienced before.
 I negotiated peace treaties between species that humanity had never before encountered.
 I saw art so beautiful that it couldn’t be fully processed with my available sensory organs.
 I learned so much about science, about life, about the universe, and I was going to bring it all back home with me.
 Not one second of the time we spent in deep space was wasted.”

 She fell silent.
 Jianyu picked up the thread of the story.
 “We made the return journey to the edge of known space when we saw three ships fighting.
 We thought we’d stumbled across a merchant vessel being attacked by pirates, but it was actually a pitched battle between two Falacerian frigates and a Centaurian destroyer.
 When we got too close to the battle, they both turned on us.
 We took a direct hit to the midsection, and the nose cone detached from the crew quarters.
 Last we saw, the crew had managed to get the ion rocket firing and they were headed away from the fight.
-Everyone from the command center and the bridge was stranded.”
+Everyone who was on the command center and the bridge was stranded.”

 Over the years, he had repeated the story so many times that he could recite it with professional detachment.
 It was easier to focus on what had happened to the ship, the mechanics of metal in microgravity.
-He never told anyone about how he’d been running towards the bridge when the strike came, and how the force of it had slammed him into the hard side of a door so hard he’d gashed his side open.
+He never repeated the part about how he’d been running towards the bridge when the strike came, and how the force of it had slammed him into the hard side of a door so hard he’d gashed his side open.
 When he told the story, it didn’t include the chief navigator dying in his arms, or the blood that coated the neural probe before he slid it into the port in his own temple.
 “After the Centaurians had fought off the Falacerians, they boarded the ship.
 Xrrt explained the situation to them, and they agreed to tow us to the nearest neutral planet.”

 Xrrt inclined her head modestly.
 She’d been silent for most of the evening, no doubt self-conscious about her malfunctioning translator.
-The strangers had taken the appearance of travellers from the heavens in stride, but they eyed Xrrt’s mandibles and the thick claws at the end of each of her eight total limbs warily.
+The strangers had taken the appearance of travelers from the heavens in stride, but they eyed Xrrt’s mandibles and the thick claws at the end of each of her eight limbs warily.
 Jianyu hadn’t seen anything even remotely like an insect on this planet.
 He supposed that Xrrt must be totally outside their frame of reference.

 The captain said, “No, there were others.
 We… lost most of them along the way, and Sera and Weyland joined us later.”